Novi Review: What We Know So Far

-Nearly two years in the making, and with a very rocky beginning, the Novi crypto wallet from Facebook is almost with us.
+Nearly two years in the making, and with a very rocky beginning, the Novi crypto wallet from Facebook is finally being launched in Guatemala (as a pilot initiative for now).

 Numerous objections were raised following the announcement, not least from central bankers and governments nervous about one of the world’s biggest international companies making a move to creating a privatized, borderless currency of its own.